FOR IMMEDIATE RELEASE: Joshua Tree Residential Education Experience (JTREE) announces their formal partnership with Joshua Tree National Park (JTNP).

 MBCAC/Art in Public Places Liaison: Rik Livingston (email@example.com; 415-509-6391)

 Twentynine Palms Visitor Center & Art Gallery -Opening Reception: “Oh, Those Summer Nights!”
 Saturday, July 6th, 2019 From 2:30 to 4:00 p.m.

 Saturday, July 6, 2019 – 2:30 to 4:00 p.m.

 Twentynine Palms Visitor Center & Art Gallery

-Art in Public Places exhibitions are hosted by the Public Arts Advisory Committee (PAAC) of the City of Twentynine Palms.
-For questions or more information, contact PAAC liaison Jon Beard at (760) 367-7562 or email: firstname.lastname@example.org.
+Art in Public Places exhibitions are presented by the Public Arts Advisory Committee (PAAC) of the City of Twentynine Palms.
+For more information, contact PAAC liaison Jon Beard at (760) 367-7562 or email: firstname.lastname@example.org.

-The Visitor Center is open daily at 73484 29 Palms Hwy. at the corner of Desert Queen Avenue in downtown Twentynine Palms.
-Call (760) 367-3445 for gallery hours
+The Twentynine Palms Visitor Center and Art Gallery is open daily, 10 a.m. to 4 p.m., at 73484 29 Palms Hwy. at the corner of Desert Queen Avenue in downtown Twentynine Palms, CA.

 # # #

 Postcard art: Spiglet by Moonlight, painting by artist David C. Greene

 Mural #19, Good Times at Smith’s Ranch, by artist Tim O’Connor